PreTeXtBook/a11y/tests/README.md

 ### `aata-unique-177`

 177 one-line expressions from Judson's [Abstract Algebra](http://abstract.ups.edu/), algorithmically created by Alexei Kolesnikov to have each symbol once, avoid repetition, and keep expressions small.

+### `acs-115`

+115 one-line expressions from [Active Calculus (Single)](https://activecalculus.org/), algorithmically created by Alexei Kolesnikov to have each symbol once, avoid repetition, and keep expressions small.